 The landscape changes unexpectedly and very radically just outside Harakas village.
 Here a gentle plateau suddenly collapses with a vertical wall towards the sea.
 Not directly, because there is still a piece of flat plain on the coast, but the vertical wall is so radical that for a moment I wondered where is the road?
 Incredible, the road still exists!
 It is now cut in vertical, and sometimes overhanging rock, it has a lot of cracks and unevenness because the rocks underneath are still unstable and with breakneck bends over the edge of the abyss it leads 10 km down.
 This is one of the most exciting downhills that I have managed to do.
 The steep inclination makes the bike accelerate to dizzying speeds, the open space hits your head, and the undercut turns certainly do not forgive mistakes.
 If the blue of the Mediterranean Sea also depends on the height from which one looks at it, then the Aegean blue is exceptionally intense here.
 At the end of this amazing descent the village of Kyparissi is located, once famous for the most inaccessible location and the last holidays of Princess Diana, and nowadays more and more often for climbing walls.

-And if the routes on Google Maps are created mainly thanks to the gpx traces of platform users, maybe this road does not exist – after all, nobody registers anything there, because nobody is there?
+And if the routes on Google Maps are created mainly thanks to the recording positions of platform users, maybe this road does not exist – after all, nobody registers anything there, because nobody is there?

 * Interestingly, after switching to the satellite view, we will see (as of April 2022) this part of the road under construction, partly asphalt, partly unpaved, partly completely non-existent.
 Open Street Map based services (eg Komoot) show all this road as normally existing.
 According to my data, this highway exists from year 2016.